 The Company enters into operating leases for buildings, office equipment, production equipment, warehouses, and other types of equipment.
-Our leases have remaining lease terms of 1 year to 20 years, some of which include options to extend the leases for up to 15 years, and some of which include options to terminate the leases within 1 year.
+Our leases have remaining lease terms of 1 years, some of which include options to extend the leases for up to 15 years, and some of which include options to terminate the leases within 1 year.